replicate/keepsake/web/docs/python.md

 import CodeBlock from "@theme/CodeBlock";
 import config from '../docusaurus.config.js';

-The Replicate Python library is used to create experiments and commits in your training script.
+The Replicate Python library is used to create experiments and checkpoints in your training script.

 This page is a comprehensive reference for it.
 To get an introduction on how to use it, see [the tutorial](tutorial.md).